 When I announced my wedding back in Jan, I got several requests asking me to share all the wedding pictures and Telugu Rituals.
 So here is a complete walkthrough of all the rituals I had on my traditional Hindu Telugu wedding day with a detailed explanation of every ritual and pictures 🙂

 The Telugu Hindu wedding is the traditional wedding ceremony of the Telugu people from the states of Andhra Pradesh and Telangana in India.
-Like other Indian weddings, Telugu weddings are full of life, colors and filled with traditions and rituals.
+Like other Indian weddings, Telugu weddings are full of life, and colors and filled with traditions and rituals.
 In the 19th century, a Telugu wedding ceremony could last up to sixteen days (Padahaaru Rojula Panduga).
-But today it can up to 2-5 days.
+But today it goes up to 2-5 days.

 Without further ado, let’s get into all the rituals I had JUST on my wedding day.
 It’s a long post so grab your cup of coffee and hop on it!

 15 Telugu Rituals I Had on my Traditional Indian Wedding Day

 Mangala Snanam is a part of the bride (Pellikuthuru) and groom (Pellikodudku) making ceremony or bridal shower.
 This ceremony can take place multiple times.
 We had ours twice, once the day before the wedding and also on the wedding day.
 The pictures are from our event on the day before the wedding.

 In this Telugu ritual, the bride and groom are smeared with turmeric in their respective homes at the muhurtham time (auspicious time) and then given a holy bath with turmeric water to cleanse their body and mind before the sacred ritual of becoming one (the wedding).
 This event is called ‘Mangala Snanam‘ (‘Mangala’ means holy, ‘Snanam’ means bath).
 After the bath, the bride and the groom are dressed in the first set of wedding clothes.